-Objective: Define money and help students understand that all money in the world is not the same.
-Help students start thinking about money and the uses of money. - Resource: Wikipedia.
+Objective: Define money and help students understand the different names and values of money throughout the world.
+Encourage students to think about the various uses of money.

-- 1) Use web-based searches to find information about the types of money used around the world. - 2) Have students do a project showing pictures & drawings of different types of currency.
+- Research types of money used around the world. - 2) Have students do a project showing pictures and drawings of different types of currency.

-Objective: Overview of the primary activities related to money.
-Help students begin thinking about what they can or would like to do with money.
+Objective: Help students begin thinking about what they can, or would like to do with money.

 - 1) Students can complete each question on this page and then share their ideas with the class.
 Classmates can ask the student questions about their ideas. - 2) Have students work in pairs or groups and have each team develop a plan to earn money (make up a company or way to work together to earn money for the whole team).
-Ask how the team will share the money they earn so that they can each do what they would like with their money.
+Ask how the team will split the money they earn so that they can each do what they would like with their money.